solenova-tech/gamma/README.md

 # ci-test
-Testing how we can merge a PR in testing branch when a PR is raised to amin
+This is a Feature 1 branch